 But there are some benefits and drawbacks, which are summarized in the table below:

 6. Add SSL/HTTPS

 Another important factor to keep in mind when optimizing your WordPress SEO is the use of SSL/HTTPS.

-This security protocol is essential for protecting your website and ensuring that users’ data is safe when they are browsing or entering information on your site.
+This security protocol is essential for protecting your content and ensuring that users’ data is safe when they are browsing or entering information on your site.

-In addition to protecting your users, SSL/HTTPS can also help improve your rankings by signaling to search engines that you are a trustworthy and legitimate site.
+In addition to protecting your users, SSL/HTTPS can also help improve your rankings by signaling to search engines that you are trustworthy and legitimate.

-To add SSL/HTTPS to your WordPress website, you will need to purchase an SSL certificate from a trusted provider (or rely on the hosting service that will do it for you).
+To add SSL/HTTPS to your WordPress blog, you will need to purchase an SSL certificate from a trusted provider (or rely on the hosting service that will do it for you).

-Once you have the certificate, you will need to install it on your WordPress site and update your URLs accordingly.
+Once you have the certificate, you will need to install it and update your URLs accordingly.

 7. Install an SEO Plugin

-There are many SEO plugins available for WordPress, and it can be hard to know which one is the best fit for your website.
+There are many SEO plugins available for WordPress, and it can be hard to know which one is the best fit.

 - Yoast SEO (5+ million active installations)